If you're great at what you do, but not so great at getting new clients, check out this post to learn how to generate leads and land more clients.

 22. Convert Email Subscribers

-Email marketing is remains to this day one of the most effective forms of marketing, yet many freelancers fail to turn their subscribers into clients and customers because of one major mistake: They fail to ask for business.
+Email marketing remains to this day one of the most effective forms of marketing — as along as your subscribers open your emails — yet many freelancers fail to turn subscribers into clients and customers because of one major mistake: They fail to ask for business.

-In every email newsletter or email update you send, make sure to include at least one call to action to take the next step and book an appointment, buy, or hire you.
+In every email newsletter you send, include at least one call to action to take the next step and book an appointment, buy, or hire you.
 It’s also a good idea to include secondary calls to action or links that can help further segment your list for more targeted marketing in the future.

 23. Gather Testimonials